-The aims and values of our school before this pandemic remain constant and we will use them now to guide our judgements, to build a personalised response to the needs of all children.
-Our Recovery Curriculum will be built on core principles and will apply the five levers, as a systematic, relationships-based approach to re-engage all children with learning.
+We have developed the $SMILE{\odot S Connolly 2020}$ initiative to sit naturally within our existing vision for our curriculum.
+From September our 'Recovery Curriculum' will be built on our core principles but will also apply the five levers described above, as a systematic, relationships-based approach to re-engage all children with learning.

-The SMILE initiative - a basis for recovery
+The SMILE initiative - a basis for recovery.